nano-go/regexcv/README.md

 'a', 'b', 'C', '_', '$'...
 ```

-But nagated char classese are not supported:
+But the nagated character class syntax is not supported:

-The regex `[^abc]` only matches the following strings:
+The regex `[^abc]` only match the following strings:
 ```
 'a', 'b', 'c', '^'
 ```

-The nagate character `^` will be regonized a normal single character.
+The nagate character `^` will be recognized as a normal single character.

 ## 2. Choices

-Uses `|` to choice two regular expressions.
+Uses `|` to choice multiple regular expressions.

-The regex `a|b` only matches the two strings:
+The regex `a|b|c` only matches the following strings:
 ```
-'a', 'b'
+'a', 'b', 'c'
 ```

 ## 3. Special Characters